Proposals (Political/Workflow) #4782

 Probably the worst of both worlds - although because the composer version wouldn't need to always be updated to track module revisions it wouldn't take too much work to do...

-#1 Updated by Sam Wilson about 1 year ago
+#1 Updated by Sam Wilson over 1 year ago

 I think using composer for modules is a great idea.